-- What they worry about may not happen.
-There is no actual danger. - What they worry about isn't as bad as they thought it would be. - Even though they might feel anxious, they are able to cope. - Anxiety naturally reduces when they stay in the situation
+- What they worry about isn't as bad as they thought it would be. - Even though they might feel anxious, they are able to cope. - Anxiety naturally reduces when they stay in the situation.

 As parents/carers you can help your child overcome their anxiety by: